Swiss hint of U-turn reopens rift over bank secrecy

 The Swiss government has pledged its commitment to European tax deals allowing EU citizens to pay tax on secret Swiss accounts without revealing their identity, even after German politicians sank that country's deal this month.

-But more recent comments from Swiss Finance Minister Eveline Widmer-Schlumpf raised the ire of politicians in Switzerland, even as they were welcomed by some neighbors.
+But more recent comments from Swiss Finance Minister Eveline Widmer-Schlumpf raised the ire of politicians in Switzerland, even as they were welcomed by some neighbours.

 The remark sparked a flurry of opposition in Switzerland after some politicians interpreted it as an attack on the country's banking sector, since it implied an automatic exchange of data with the EU could be an option, which would mark a U-turn in Switzerland's stance.